A Weekend Getaway to Maitland and Morpeth

 Feeling a need for a break from the city?
-A weekend getaway to Maitland and neighbouring Morpeth offers a chance to recharge surrounded by great food, a fascinating past and plenty of natural beauty.
+A weekend getaway to Maitland and Morpeth offers a chance to recharge surrounded by great food, a fascinating past and plenty of natural beauty.
 We recently spent 3 days exploring the region and share our tips for exploring this often forgotten part of the beautiful Hunter Valley.

 - Where are Maitland and Morpeth?